ArchikaMehta/archikamehta.github.io/_posts/2020-07-31-software-layers.md

 ---
 layout: single
 title: "Different layers in a Software" # title shown in home page
-excerpt: "Hosting in the world of IT means that a software is installed and can now be accessed entirely from a remote location..."
+excerpt: "The simplest form of layered architecture in the IT world is a three-tiered architecture.
+All layered software..."
 permalink: # global permalink is set in_config.yml
 tags:
   - software